soslan/BigView/README.md

 ##### args.showDescription

-Should be `true` or `false`.
-Sets whever image description will be displayed initially or not.
+A Boolean setting whether to display image description or not.

 ##### args.showGallery

-Should be `true` or `false`.
-Sets whever gallery will be displayed initially or not.
+A Boolean setting whether to display gallery or not.

 #### .add(arg)